Parenting with Confidence

 What is Parenting with Confidence?

 Raising a child can be one of the most fulfilling–but also one of the most demanding–things we can do in life.
-Parenting with Confidence is a program for those who feel they might need a little help understanding and communicating with their kids, or who have some questions they would like to pose in a supportive group setting facilitated by a child psychologist.
+Parenting with Confidence is a network of support for those who feel they might need a little help understanding and communicating with their kids, or who have some questions they would like to pose in a supportive group setting facilitated by a child psychologist and parent guide.
 The format is informal, basically a question and answer format where the parents are encouraged (but not obligated) to ask me and the group questions about what they find difficult or particularly challenging as a parent.
 We then explore how to make things easier, more peaceful, and more enjoyable for you and your child.
 There are no one-size-fits-all prescriptions or methods; instead, we talk about what could work for you as a parent.
-If you don’t want to talk, no problem, just come and listen and have a snack (light refreshments are served).
+If you don’t want to talk, no problem, just come and listen.

 These workshops are a safe space where you will not be judged.
 Instead, we come together as a group to share stories, support each other, and see that we are not alone on this parenting journey.
 These workshops are not about being a good or bad parent.
 They are about feeling better, and a little more confident, in our roles as parents.